cbaggers/varjo/docs/user-guide.md

 After this is compiled you can write calls such as `(test 3.0)` in any stage as the function will be included in the glsl automatically.

-Please note that, other than checking the types of the arguments, Vari will do no checks on the validity of the code.
-Doing so would requires knowing the [context]() that the function would be used in (e.g. which stage, which version etc).
+Please note that, other than checking the types of the parameters, Vari will do no checks on the validity of the code.
+Doing so would requires knowing the context that the function would be used in (e.g. which stage, which version etc).
 The first time you will know if the code was valid is when it is called from a stage being compiled.

 If the lack of checking is an issue (as it would be in CEPL) it would be advisable to have your code use the [test-translate-function-split-details](http://techsnuffle.com/varjo/varjo-reference.html#VARJO.API%3ATEST-TRANSLATE-FUNCTION-SPLIT-DETAILS) function.
 This will make a dummy stage an compile it in order to find potential issues.
 To test the above `test` function we would do the following:

     (varjo:test-translate-function-split-details
       'test '((x :float)) nil '(:450) '((* x x)))

-See the reference docs for [test-translate-function-split-details](http://techsnuffle.com/varjo/varjo-reference.html#VARJO.API%3ATEST-TRANSLATE-FUNCTION-SPLIT-DETAILS) for what each argument is for.
+See the reference docs for [test-translate-function-split-details](http://techsnuffle.com/varjo/varjo-reference.html#VARJO.API%3ATEST-TRANSLATE-FUNCTION-SPLIT-DETAILS) for what each parameter is for.

 If you are wrapping Varjo (which is the most likely usecase) the rather than using `define-vari-function` itself, you can simply use the function call it expands to.